 The purpose of this test is to measure Oklahoma students' level of proficiency in U.S. History.
-The End-of-Instruction assessment requires students to respond to a variety of items linked to the U.S. History standards identified in the Oklahoma Academic Standards (OAS) (revised 2012).
+This assessment requires students to respond to a variety of items linked to the U.S. History standards identified in the Oklahoma Academic Standards (OAS) (revised 2012).
 Each U.S. History test form will assess the standards and objectives listed below.

-Oklahoma Academic Standards for Social Studies Standards and Objectives
+Oklahoma Academic Standards for High School United States History Standards and Objectives